1. Intro

 still only on the newest term

-This does not mean that the denominator is generically “equal to “.
-It means something more precise: during the first iterations, the EMA has not yet accumulated enough recent squared-gradient information, so the denominator can remain systematically smaller than the long-run scale it is meant to represent.
+A common shorthand says the denominator is “essentially ” at the start; that reading is too crude.
+The accurate statement is narrower: during the first iterations the EMA has not yet accumulated enough recent squared-gradient information, so the denominator stays systematically smaller than the long-run scale it is meant to represent.

 2.4.2 First-step behavior